 Knigge’s influence upon the Order was profound and immediate.
 The new system he devised attracted Freemasons and other powerful figures, which gave the movement great momentum.
 Here’s the system devised by Knigge:

 Knigge’s kept the Order’s original grades untouched but added new grades above them.
-The second level of the Illuminati incorporated the grades of Freemasonry making therefore the Brotherhood simply a part of the wider Illuminist superstructure.
+The second level of the Illuminati incorporated the grades of Freemasonry making, therefore, the Brotherhood simply a part of the wider Illuminist superstructure.

 “The grade Novice (a part of the system only in a preparatory sense) was left unchanged by Knigge, save for the addition of a printed communication to be put into the hands of all new recruits, advising them that the Order of the Illuminati stands over against all other forms of contemporary Freemasonry as the one type not degenerate, and as such alone able to restore the craft to its ancient splendor. (…)

 The highest grades of the Order were restricted to a select few and included powerful individuals and influential figures.
 The grade of Prince held within its ranks National Inspectors, Provincials, Prefects and Deans of the Priests.
-At the top of the pyramid were the Magus (also known as Areopagites), which comprised the supreme heads of the Order.
+At the top of the pyramid was the Magus (also known as Areopagites), which comprised the supreme heads of the Order.
 Their identities were safely guarded and are still difficult to confirm today.

 Knigge’s strategy gave impressive results and allowed the Illuminati to become an extremely powerful movement.

 “The new method of spreading Illuminism by means of its affiliation with Masonic lodges promptly demonstrated its worth.
 Largely because of the fine strategy of seeking its recruits among the officers and other influential personages in the lodges of Freemasonry, one after another of the latter in quick succession went over to the new system.
 New prefectures were established, new provinces organized, and Provincials began to report a steady and copious stream of new recruits. (…) Students, merchants, doctors, pharmacists, lawyers, judges, professors in gymnasia and universities, preceptors, civil officers, pastors, priests — all were generously represented among the new recruits.
 Distinguished names soon appeared upon the rosters of the lodges of the new system.
 Duke Ferdinand of Brunswick, Duke Ernst of Gotha, Duke Karl August of Saxe-Weimar, Prince August of Saxe-Gotha, Prince Carl of Hesse, Baron Dalberg, the philosopher Herder, the poet Goethe, the educationist Pestalozzi, were among the number enrolled, By the end of 1784 the leaders boasted of a total enrollment of between two and three thousand members 106. and the establishment of the order upon a solid foundation seemed to be fully assured.”
-15
+[15.
+Ibid.]

 “Out of the mouths of its friends, the accusations which its enemies made against the order were to be substantiated.
 By the admissions of its leaders, the system of the Illuminati had the appearance of an organization devoted to the overthrow of religion and the state, a band of poisoners and forgers, an association of men of disgusting morals and depraved tastes.”
-16
+[16.
+Ibid.]

 The French Revolution